docpad-archive/documentation/partners/01-bevry.html.md

 - You can request a [Google Hangout on Air](http://www.google.com/+/learnmore/hangouts/onair.html) to be organised by a quick [Skype call](skype:balupton?add) or by a comment on the particular GitHub issue.
 - You can also place [BountySource Bounties](https://www.bountysource.com/faq#bounties) directly on the GitHub Issue to priotize development of the issue.
-- you can also use [GitTip donations](https://www.gittip.com/docpad/) to help accomplish the [DocPad Roadmap](/docpad/roadmap) in general.
+- You can also use [GitTip donations](https://www.gittip.com/docpad/) to help accomplish the [DocPad Roadmap](/docpad/roadmap) in general.
-- For open training requests [use the `bevry/trainings` repository](http://github.com/bevry/trainings)
+- For open training requests use the [`bevry/trainings` repository](http://github.com/bevry/trainings).
-- For open meetup requests [use the `bevry/meetups` repository](http://github.com/bevry/meetups)
+- For open meetup requests use the [`bevry/meetups` repository](http://github.com/bevry/meetups).